forumicon/forumicons/design/README.md

 - [4.0](#40) Sub icons for each set will be consistently sized and placed. (size: 8px Recommended)
 	* [4.1](#41) No sub icon wil decend or rise above/below main icon.
 - [5.0](#50) All spacing, gaps, offsets, outlines, etc will be no smaller than 2px to ensure proper rendring at small sizes.
+- [6.0](#60) All icons should be run through SVGO using our provided options to optimize for the best quality and rendering.

 ### 1.0